Bonus: Download the purchase order implementation template

 Now, if you want to know how much you paid for specific services, there is no way to know unless you review every invoice for the details of the jobs performed by the vendor.

-As we mentioned above, there are advantages and disadvantages of using blanket orders as compared to standard purchase orders.
-So we want to conclude this topic by mentioning some best practices readers can deploy to make the best use of blanket purchase orders.
+So, we want to conclude this topic by mentioning some best practices readers can deploy to best use blanket purchase orders.

 There are certain use cases where Blanket orders might make sense for materials, but for the most part, it should be the preferred method for service purchase.